skkafawi/Certificates/README.md

 # Certificates
-here i share some of the Certificate that i took online from several E-learning platforms
+here i share some of the Certificates that i took online from several E-learning platforms